-This institution will inquire about each veteran or veteran benefits eligible person's previous education and training, and request transcripts to be provided by the veteran benefits eligible person from all prior institutions, including military training, traditional college coursework and vocational training.
+The institution will inquire about each veteran of veteran benefits eligible person's previous education and training and requests transcripts to be provided by the veterans benefits eligible person from all prior institutions, including military training, traditional college coursework and vocational training.
 All prior education and training will be evaluated and credit given when appropriate.